 I do have more posts with content in progress – the start of the school year always scrambles my brain and my free time a little, but I’m getting back into the swing of things this week.

+Or, rather, I should say roles: I think there are a number of things going on here.
 To many people, the HPS is the one responsible for making sure the spiritual and religious stuff happens.
-My take is that there are three essential roles: anchoring the spiritual core, providing direction, and making sure the practical details fall into place.
-Continue reading
+At a basic level, there’s three parts to this, in my eyes: anchoring the spiritual core, providing direction, and making sure the practical details fall into place.

 I’ve been quiet for a few days, because I was busily off at the Fourth Street Fantasy Convention (I had a fabulous time and I am already looking forward to next year: many excellent conversations with interesting people about books and thoughts and the world in general.)
 It’s also sparked some thoughts about some things I really want to change in my life, and more on that in the coming days.